2021 Major League Baseball All-Star Game: Georgia voting law and relocation to Denver

-On April 2, MLB announced that the game and the 2021 MLB Draft (which was added to the All-Star festivities this year) would be moved from Georgia, and that the game would be relocated to a different city in another state, to be determined.
+On April 2, MLB announced that the game and the 2021 MLB draft (which was added to the All-Star festivities this year) would be moved from Georgia, and that the game would be relocated to a different city in another state, to be determined.
 Commissioner Manfred stated that "Major League Baseball fundamentally supports voting rights for all Americans and opposes restrictions to the ballot box."
 Governor Kemp later responded by saying that he would not back down over his decision, claiming that MLB caved to "fear, political opportunism, and liberal lies."
 Kemp also claimed that the move was an example of cancel culture.
-In a statement shared on Twitter, former President Donald Trump also criticized the decision, calling for a boycott of MLB.
+In a statement shared on Truth Social, former President Donald Trump also criticized the decision, calling for a boycott of MLB.
 Texas Governor Greg Abbott cancelled a planned appearance at the Texas Rangers' home opener, where he had been scheduled to throw out the first pitch, in protest of the decision to move the game.
 In a letter to the Rangers stating his decision, Abbott also wrote that he would not participate in any future events organized by MLB and that Texas would not bid to host future All-Star games or other MLB special events.
+(They would eventually host the All-Star game in 2024).
 On Twitter, former Georgia gubernatorial candidate Stacey Abrams at first called for the change; however, she later recognized the decision was not received well by Georgia citizens and eventually stated her disappointment over the decision, saying, "I don't want to see Georgia families hurt by lost events and jobs," while also stating that she understood why it was made.
 In a tweet, former President Barack Obama also praised MLB for moving the game out of Georgia.
+Atlanta Mayor Keisha Lance Bottoms also supported the move.
+However, Bottoms, like Georgia's two United States Senators, represent Fulton County, while the Braves, and Truist Park, is located in Cobb County.
+Legislators that represent Cobb County, home county of the Braves and Truist Park supported the bill.

 On April 14, five Republican senators and representatives introduced legislation to strip Major League Baseball of its antitrust exemption in response to the move.